aws-samples/amazon-opensearch-batch-indexing-with-aws-lambda/README.md

   "index": "comments-anycompany"
 }
 ```
-  -  In the Opensearch Dashboards Dev Tool you can see the indexed documents with the new field `Sentiment`.
+  -  In the OpenSearch Dashboards Dev Tool you can see the indexed documents with the new field `Sentiment`.
-5. Explore the documents by doing some aggregations in the Opensearch Dashboards Dev Tool:
+5. Explore the documents by doing some aggregations in the OpenSearch Dashboards Dev Tool:
 ```bash
 # Example of query: How many comments of each Sentiment do we have?
 GET comments_anycompany/_search